-After turning off “Secure Boot”, press F10 to save the setting and exit BIOS, then continue to press F11 key and you will allow entering AOMEI system recovery environment for system recovery or system backup.
+Step 3.
+After turning off “Secure Boot”, press F10 to save the setting and exit BIOS.
+Then continue to press F11 key and you will be allowed to enter AOMEI system recovery environment for system recovery or system backup.

 Finally, after exit AOMEI recovery environment, you need to enter BIOS again to turn on “Secure Boot” to make sure your original system can boot.